YaleDHLab/RasterFairy/README.md

+# Note: This repository has been archived
+This branch of Mario Klingemann's RasterFairy was developed under a previous phase of the Yale Digital Humanities Lab.
+Now a part of Yale Library’s Computational Methods and Data department, the Lab no longer includes this branch in its scope of work.
+As such, it will receive no further updates.

 # RasterFairy
 The purpose of Raster Fairy is to transform any kind of 2D point cloud into a regular raster whilst trying to preserve the neighborhood relations that were present in the original cloud.
 A typical use case is if you have a similarity clustering of images and want to show the images in a regular table structure.